JessicaGarson/NYU-Intro-to-Python-Spring-2018/Admin/Syllabus.md

 This class will focus on teaming up and pair programming on and we'll end class with a lecture on debugging problems.

 - Review
-- Pair programming on hack reactor problems
+- Pair programming on HackerRank problems
 - Presentation of one problem you solved
 - Debugging hard problems
 - Homework 3 Introduce